GrahamLaw/getting-and-cleaning-data-course-project/README.md

 - 'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.
 - 'test/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.

+Run the script and the dataset 'Results' will be produced